brilliant-ember/Machine_learning_notes/notes.md

 ------------------------------------

 ### Gradient tape
-When u do backpropagation you need your previously computed gradeints. we can store them one by one, but a neater way of doing it is useing gradient tape, which stores it and then when it is time to backprop it "pops" the gradients we previously computed. it is like a tape record but for gradients.
+When u do backpropagation you need your previously computed gradients. we can store them one by one, but a neater way of doing it is using gradient tape, which stores it and then when it is time to backprop it "pops" the gradients we previously computed. it is like a tape record but for gradients.
 Stack over flow says _"to back propagate errors, you have to keep track of the gradients of your computation and then apply these gradients to an optimiser."_ https://stackoverflow.com/questions/53953099/what-is-the-purpose-of-the-tensorflow-gradient-tape

 ----------------

 ### Variational Autoencoders
 Notes I referenced: https://www.youtube.com/watch?v=9zKuYvjFFS8 , and this but the 2019 version https://www.youtube.com/watch?v=rZufA635dq4&t=67s

  - _Autoencoder_ is a compression unsupervised neural net, it takes ur data and tried to 'compress' or express it in as little space as possible.
-The compressed version of the data describes the entire un-compressed piece of data, and it is possible to derive back the orignal piece of data from the encoded or compressed data.
+The compressed version of the data describes the entire un-compressed piece of data, and it is possible to derive back the original piece of data from the encoded or compressed data.
 The compressed version of the data is called __latent variable__.

     For example a 1280 x 720 cat image can be described by a 10d latent vector or 10 latent vars (arbitrary numbers not actual results).

-    - The latenet vector/variable can be de-encoded or de-compressed to get the orginakl image, the image will not be teh exact same, and we can do pixel by pixel comparission to compute the compression loss, and from there we can train a better compression neural net
+    - The latent vector/variable can be de-encoded or de-compressed to get the original image, the image will not be teh exact same, and we can do pixel by pixel comparission to compute the compression loss, and from there we can train a better compression neural net

    - The more latent vars we use the sharper and the more details will be obtained from the de-compression
    - By feeding the encoder step noisy images as inputs, you can force the decoder to remove the noise from the images and obtain the actual images before u added the noise to them, so in otherwords you can create a _noise removing neural net or de-noising autoencoder_  ![](screenshots/2020-05-23-09-48-35.png) *ypu train the model with the bottom noisy images and train it to produce the top clean ones https://youtu.be/r0Ogt-q956I?t=9903*
-   - _Neural Impaiting_ is when u crop out a part of the input image, feed it to the encoder step and have the decoder comeup with the part that you cropped, this can be used to remove either watermarks or even remove objects in video footage
+   - _Neural Impaiting_ is when u crop out a part of the input image, feed it to the encoder step and have the decoder come-up with the part that you cropped, this can be used to remove either watermarks or even remove objects in video footage

 ![](screenshots/2020-05-17-16-40-34.png)
 *An Autoencoder.
 Left side: encoding step.
 Right side: decoding step